Ready To Move Your Business Forward?

 Small Business Loan Costs

-Beyond the principal amount of a loan, small business financing terms often include additional costs you must consider.
+Beyond the principal amount, loans often include additional costs you must consider.
 By keeping loan costs to a minimum, you’ll have more capital to reinvest in your business.

 - Annual percentage rate.
 Your APR is the interest rate you pay on your loan annually.

 - Down payment.
-While down payment requirements vary from lender to lender, the average amount a borrower will need to invest when taking out a loan is 25 percent.
+While down payment requirements vary, the average amount a borrower will need to put down is 25 percent.
 In certain instances, a small business loan down payment may be covered by collateral.

 - Factor rate.
 Typically used for merchant cash advances, a factor rate determines how much interest a borrower will owe.
 A factor rate is measured by business stability, average monthly profits, type of industry, and years in operation.